rg625/rg625.github.io/_posts/2025-02-15-mnist-optimizer-comparison.md

 ## Application to Sampling: Score Function Estimation

-The KW method was used to approximate the score function $\nabla \log p(x)$ for use in Langevin Dynamics and HMC sampling.
+The KW method was used to approximate the score function $$\nabla \log p(x)$$ for use in Langevin Dynamics and HMC sampling.
 The score function estimation follows:

 $$
 \hat{\nabla} \log p(x) = \frac{p(x + c e_i) - p(x - c e_i)}{2c} e_i.